agentv9/agentv9/README.md

 ## Current Projects:
 - **Moonlight Runners**: a game about being a moonshiner, making moonshine during the day and running it at night
 - **Vibes**: a music bot for discord with various extra features compared to other music bot solutions
+- **RobloxRanker**: a opensource discord bot for ranking users in a roblox group using commands in a discord server